-- Voting absentee: All registered voters can request a no-excuse absentee ballot and vote from home in November’s general election.
+- Absentee voting: All registered voters can request a no-excuse absentee ballot and vote from home.

 How do I register to vote?

-- Online: Use the state’s voter registration portal to register, change your party affiliation or check your registration status.
+- Online: Use the state’s voter registration portal to register or check your registration status.
 You’ll need to provide a current or expired New Mexico driver’s license or state ID and your Social Security number.
-Registration through the web portal closes Oct.
-11.

-- By mail: Print and complete a voter registration form from the state’s voter portal, then mail it to your local election clerk’s office or secretary of state’s office.
+- By mail: Print and complete a voter registration form from the state’s voter portal, then mail it to your county clerk’s office or secretary of state’s office.
 You can also contact your clerk’s office or call 800-477-3632 and request that a form be mailed to you.
-Your registration form must be postmarked by Oct.
-11 and received by Oct.
-14.

-- In person: Go to your local election clerk’s office.
+- In person: Go to your county clerk’s office.
 You can also pick up a registration form at the secretary of state’s office in Santa Fe, at Motor Vehicle Division offices and at some other public assistance offices, such as the Human Services Department.
-Register in person by Oct.
-11.

-New Mexico also offers same-day registration during early voting – from Oct.
-11 through Nov.
-5 – and on Election Day at some early voting sites and county clerks’ offices.
+New Mexico also offers same-day registration during early voting and on Election Day at some early voting sites and county clerks’ offices.

 Check if you’re registered to vote through the state’s voter information portal.

-Any registered voter can request a no-excuse absentee ballot and vote from home in November’s general election.
-You can apply for an absentee ballot online, by mail or in person.
+Any registered voter can request a no-excuse absentee ballot online, by mail and in person.

 - Online: Use the state’s voter services portal to complete an application.
 You’ll need to confirm your driver’s license or state ID number and the last four digits of your Social Security number.

-- By mail: Download, print and complete a ballot application and mail it to your local election clerk’s office.
-Or call or email your clerk’s office and request that one be sent to you.
-Mail your completed application with proper postage to your local election clerk’s office.
+- By mail: Download, print and complete a ballot application, then mail it to your county clerk’s office.
+Or call or email your clerk’s office to request an application.
+Mail your completed application with proper postage to your county clerk’s office.

-- In person: Visit your local election clerk’s office to complete an application or return a completed form.
+- In person: Visit your county clerk’s office to complete an application or return a completed form.

-- By mail: Send your completed ballot to your local election clerk’s office.
+- By mail: Send your completed ballot to your county clerk’s office.
 Prepaid postage is provided.
-State officials recommend mailing your ballot by Nov.
-1 to avoid possible postal delays.

-- In person: Drop off your completed ballot at your local election clerk’s office, at any Election Day polling location or at any official drop box location if your county offers them.
+- In person: Drop off your completed ballot at your county clerk’s office, at any Election Day polling location or at any official drop box location, if your county offers them.

 Use the state’s voter information portal to track the status of your absentee ballot and to find ballot drop-off locations near you.